afska/gba-link-connection/docs/wireless_adapter.md

 *   The GBA then sends the response back, `0x996600A8` as `0x28` + `0x80` = `0xA8`.
 *   After this, control of the clock returns to the GBA, and it can start sending commands back again.
 For example this might be receiving the command sent by the other device using [ReceiveData](#receivedata---0x26).

-⚠️ This timeouts after 500ms of the adapter not having anything to tell the GBA about.
+This timeouts after 500ms of the adapter not having anything to tell the GBA about.
 In this case, the adapter sends `0x99660027` instead of `0x99660028`, having the same effect and switching things back to normal.

 SPI config
 ----------

-⚠️ Here's how SPI works on the GBA:
+Here's how SPI works on the GBA:

 [![Image without alt text or caption](img/logic2.png)](img/logic2.png)

 I know more!
 ============

 If you know any extra details about the wireless adapter, get in touch!.
-For specific details I’ve left footnotes around if you happen to know that piece of information[3](#i-know-more).
+For specific details I’ve left footnotes around if you happen to know that piece of information.

 1. Multiboot is what we call a rom that can be booted over link cable.
 This can be used for something akin to download play software for the DS. [↩︎](#fnref:multiboot)